 The codecision procedure has already been investigated by Napel and Widgrén (2006) in some detail.
 The focus there, however, was put on the inter-institutional balance of power.
-The critical determinant of the relative influence of the Council vs. the Parliament on codecision outcomes turned out to be the respective decision quota.
+The critical determinant of the relative influence of the Council vs. the Parliament on codecision outcomes turned out to be the respective decision quotas.
 So, in order to simplify the analysis, we concentrated on the supermajority aspect of Council voting rules, and ignored the asymmetries in voting weight.
-The present paper obviously has to give up this simplification, because it deals with the distribution of power inside the Council, and the weight distribution is essential for that.
+The present paper obviously has to give up this simplification because it deals with the distribution of power inside the Council, and the weight distribution is essential for that.
 As a welcome side-benefit of studying weighted voting in the Council, we obtain a better assessment of the inter-institutional distribution of power than in Napel and Widgrén (2006).

 The numerical differences to our earlier assessment of the power relation between Council and Parliament, and similarly to assessments of the intra-Council power distribution by standard indices, actually turn out to be relatively small.
-This is good news, but it should not be mistaken as an excuse for continuing with the past disregard of procedures and strategies.
+This is good news, but it should not be mistaken as an excuse for continuing with the past disregard of procedures and strategies in voting power analysis.
 In particular, we identify two biases of standard power measures: they count intra-institutional pivot positions for which the considered institution is outcome-irrelevant because, first, the outcome is determined by other institution(s) (here: EP) or, second, the status quo prevails because the involved institutions block each other.
 It may be just a coincidence that the opposite biases induced by these two types of miscountings happen to approximately cancel for most EU member states in the case of codecision under the Nice or Lisbon qualified majority rules.
-A change of the procedure or of these voting rules (e.g. after a further EU enlargement) could easily render one of the biases dominant, and then result in much bigger deviations between non-strategic and strategic a priori power.
+A change of the procedure or of these voting rules (e.g., after an enlargement beyond EU28) could easily render one of the biases dominant, and then result in much bigger deviations between non-strategic and strategic a priori power.

-The remainder of the paper is organized as follows: Section 2 first introduces intra-Council decision-making.
-As it is our main target of assessment, some basic facts about it are needed.
-We then construct a simple gametheoretic model of the codecision procedure, which captures strategic interinstitutional interaction.
+The remainder of the paper is organized as follows: we introduce intra-Council decision making after some preliminaries in Section 2.
+As they are our main target of assessment, some basic facts about it and the codecision procedure are needed.
+We then construct a simple game-theoretic model of the codecision procedure, which captures strategic interinstitutional interaction.
 We discuss the equilibrium outcomes predicted by this model, which are then used for the power analysis that is presented in Section 3.
-Its results are reported in Section 4 and, finally, Section 5 concludes.
+Its results are reported in Section 4 and, finally, we conclude in Section 5.

-2. The Codecision Procedure
+2 The Codecision Procedure